videlais/snowman/2/utility/either/index.md

 ---
-layout: docs
+layout: version_2x
-title: "either()"
+title: "Snowman 2.X Documentation"
-version: "2.x"
-permalink: /2/utility/either/
-redirect_from:
-  - /2/#/utility/either
 ---

 The global function `window.either()` picks and returns a random entry from its arguments.
 It will also combine the values of any arrays passed to it together and return a random entry from the total set.